 Throughout her career, Dr. Learn has served as a Behavioral Coach with New Haven Youth and Family Services working with adolescents and their caretakers in residential treatment centers and private homes to help manage high-risk behaviors.
 At Springall Academy, a public school for special needs children, Dr. Learn provided individual psychotherapy, group psychotherapy, and crisis intervention to children and adolescents with mood disorders, learning disabilities, and behavior problems.
 She has also worked at Harmonium, Inc., a non-profit community clinic, where she provided short and long-term psychotherapy to adults, adolescents, and families to overcome struggles and minimize problem behaviors.
 At Harmonium, she led parenting groups focusing on issues that parents struggle with while raising teenagers.
 She also led anger management, anti-theft, and substance abuse groups.

 Dr. Learn has worked at the Yolo County District Attorney’s Office, serving as an advocate for victims and witnesses of violent crime.
 She has also worked at the UCSD Medical Center providing short-term therapy to individuals and groups on the inpatient psychiatric unit.
-In the UCSD Clinical Trials department, she conducted pharmaceutical research with populations suffering from schizophrenia, bi-polar, generalized anxiety, and attention deficient disorders.
-Dr. Learn has also worked with the Juvenile Diversion Program, providing short and long-term therapy to first-time adolescent offenders.
+In the UCSD Clinical Trials department, she conducted pharmaceutical research with populations diagnosed with Schizophrenia, Bipolar I Disorder, Generalized Anxiety Disorder, and Attention Deficient disorders.

 Dr. Learn is a professional member of The TLC Foundation for Body-Focused Repetitive Behaviors and graduate of the Foundation’s training academy.
 The TLC Foundation provides comprehensive research, advocacy, education and treatment resources to people affected by Body Focused Repetitive Behaviors (chronic skin picking, chronic hair pulling, and chronic nail biting).
 Dr. Learn stays up-to-date on the latest evidence-based research and treatment methods to help patients effectively treat hair pulling, skin picking, and related behaviors.
 Dr. Learn offers video consultations to patients who are out-of-state and need access to a provider in this specialized treatment area.
 She can meet via secure video for 3-4 consultation sessions to complete a functional assessment of the disorder and provide treatment recommendations to your local provider.